CrunchyData/crunchy-postgresql-manager/docs/dev-setup.md

 ~~~~~~~~~~~~~~~

 ### Install Dependencies development machine ####
 Note that I like to use the PGDG postgres distro instead of the redhat provided postgres!
+Here is an example of installing postgres on a Centos 7 box,
+replace 'centos' with 'redhat' if installing on a Redhat box:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo yum -y install net-tools bind-utils install golang git docker mercurial sysstat